OpenSIPS/SIPssert/docs/tasks.md

 is defined and the task can only be identified by its name
 * `labels`: a list of labels, with the same meaning of the single `label`
-* `ip`: the IP address that should be assigned to the container when running in the `bridge` network mode; if missing, a random IP within the range is assigned
+* `ip`: the IP address that should be assigned to the container when running in the `bridge` network mode; if missing, a random IP within the range is assigned; this value is being considered only for the `network` adaptor, the adaptors in the `networks` node should have their own `ip` settings
 * `port`: the port address that should be opened for the container when running in `bridge` network mode; if missing, no port forwarding is created;
-the format is `port[/protocol]`, where `protocol` can be either `udp`, `tcp` or `sctp`, or missing
+the format is `port[/protocol]`, where `protocol` can be either `udp`, `tcp` or `sctp`, or missing; the port is being opened for any available network adaptor, either in `network`, or in the `networks` one, if not explicitely overwritten.
 * `ports`: a list of `port` nodes, used to exposed multiple ports
 * `stop_timeout`: timeout to wait for a container to stop; if missing, or not overwritten, it defaults to `0`/immediate stop